fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 To make the property a generic return type, `C` must be made `C<'T>`, but then it cannot be opened.

 More commonly, from an interop perspective, opening a generic static class may be required as some APIs may use generic type parameters on the static class, forcing users to open these with a concrete substitution when using them.

+Should this be done for F#, we'll also have to match how C# creates a method group based on specialized members coming from the opened generic static class.